In this article

 Functional alcoholism may not have any significant effects on a person's day-to-day life.
 However, this can change over time as their condition worsens.

 Chronic alcohol use leads to long-term consequences on their physical and mental health.
-Eventually, this will affect their function and severely impact their lives and their loved ones.
+Eventually, this will affect their function and severely impact their lives and loved ones.

 While there are different types of alcoholics, the damaging effects of long-term alcohol use are the same.